— Dangers to Your Wealth Negligence Examples —

-Depending in which part of the country you live, you will have different problems.
+Depending on which part of the country you live in, you will have different problems.
 If you live in the northern part of the country, you may have the duty to make sure the property is in good repair when it comes to snow or ice removal, which creates the typical slip-and-fall personal injury case.
-If you live in California and your rental property has gone through an earthquake, the stability of the home might be an issue which could result in several defective conditions that could cause injury to your tenant.
+If you live in California and your rental property has gone through an earthquake, the stability of the home might be an issue that could result in several defective conditions that could cause injury to your tenant.

 Most clients own (title) their rental property in their own name; and if there is an injury to a tenant or someone visiting a tenant, the lawsuit will be against the client personally, which will put all of the client’s personal assets at risk.

 What happens Friday afternoon at school?
-Your child passes around a note to all his friends (which gets passed around to many non-friends) telling them that the party tonight is at his/her house because you are going to be out of town.
-The note also says that the party is not “BYOB” because you have plenty of alcohol in the house for the teenagers to drink!
+Your child texts all his friends (which gets around to many non-friends) telling them that the party tonight is at his/her house because you are going to be out of town.
+The text also says that the party is not “BYOB” because you have plenty of alcohol in the house for the teenagers to drink!

 Friday 5:00 p.m. comes, and you leave.
 Who is walking in the back door?
 Fifty teenagers looking to drink your alcohol and have a good time.
 What happens when midnight rolls around and everyone is told that the parents will be home shortly?
 The now severely drunk teenagers pile into their cars to drive home.

 What happens next?
 Four of the teenagers who got into their car drove down the road and hit a tree.
 What kind of injuries do they sustain?
 The typical outcome is death, but that’s not what happens.
 Let’s assume they all become quadriplegics.